 - If you have questions or need help with MyChart, please call the MyChart helpdesk at 206.320.4278 (or 877.240.4474 if long distance).

 New MyChart user?
 Old login not working?

-If you are new to MyChart or have used the previous version of MyChart in the past but have lost your password or username, you must create a new account.
+If you are new to MyChart or haven't used MyChart since November 2017, you must create a new account.